QuintessaQ/CS_interview_cheatsheet/Phone Interview.md

 	- 彩虹屁
 		- 吹/dig further when he mentions the challenge/headache in work
 		- talk about your potential solutions
+	- don't say anything negative about companies you've worked at !!!!!!

 ### Red Flags
     - when the interviewer says we're running out of time, "time is up，thank you for your time with us"